HinaSejaru124/HinaSejaru124/README.md

 Hi, there, I'm HinaSejaru124 👋🏾

-Never try to become an average individual … Always try to be the best 😁🙃
+"Never try to become an average individual … Always try to be the best" 😁🙃

 I'm currently learning